What is a bladder exstrophy repair?

 Your doctor will let you know when your child should arrive for the surgery.

-In the first surgery, the exposed bladder is separated from the abdominal wall.
-Then, the bladder is closed.
-The neck of the bladder and the urethra are repaired.
-A hollow tube called a catheter is placed in the bladder so urine can be drained through the wall of the abdomen.
-Another catheter is placed to drain urine from the urethra.
+In the first surgery, the surgeon separates the exposed bladder from the abdominal wall.
+Then, he closes the bladder and repairs the neck of the bladder and the urethra.
+He places a hollow tube called a catheter in the bladder so urine can be drained through the wall of the abdomen, and places another catheter to drain urine from the urethra.
 This promotes healing.

-In the second surgery, the pelvic bone attachment is repaired.
+In the second surgery, the surgeon repairs the pelvic bone attachment.
 This may be done either right after the bladder repair or at a later time.

-More surgeries may sometimes be needed.
+More surgeries are sometimes needed.
 This is particularly true if there is a defect in the bowel.

 After the surgery, the infant will probably have to stay in the hospital for four to six weeks.
-During the first three to four weeks the infant will have a catheter running from the bladder through the abdominal wall.
+During the first three to four weeks, they will have a catheter running from the bladder through the abdominal wall.
 This is used to drain urine.

 Because surgery separated the pelvic bones, a cast or sling will be needed on the child’s lower body to promote healing.
 It will be in place for four to six weeks.

-Wound care, pain management, and antibiotics will be used as needed.
+The infant will have wound care, pain management, and antibiotics as needed.